UFC Tries To Prove It's Capable Of A Knockout

 October 2008

 With a plan to donate five percent of its profits to charity and rely on sustainable, environmentally friendly materials, the innovative clothing company Nau was supposed to transform the apparel industry.
 Instead, it imploded.
-So what went wrong?
-And what happens next, as survivors of the original company attempt to sew the pieces back together?
+Survivors of the original company are now trying to sew the pieces back together.

 Poking Facebook